Joovrim/joovrim.github.io/index.md

   * RAM: 32GB
   * GPU: RX 7900 XTX

-I use an Oculus Quest 3 headset with wireless Steam Link . **If you are using a Quest 3, I have a couple of performance recommendations that you can [find here](/Docs/Performance%20Tips.html) if you are struggling to get the game to run well.**
-Now, I have not built this list to be as graphically intensive as possible but I have taken some liberties in installing higher resolution textures as well as offering a couple of the more demanding ENB presets available.
-With that in mind, I'd recommend at least the following specs for the best experience:
-  * CPU: Intel 7th gen *OR* AMD Ryzen 5000 series
-  * RAM: 16GB of DDR4
-  * GPU: RTX 3070 *or the AMD equivalent with at least 8GB of VRAM*
+That being said this list should run relatively well on most modern PC's if you are really struggling with performance you should just be able to disable community shaders and run the list fine.

-You will need at least `245GB` of disk space on an SSD for the installation.
-For the downloads, you will need an extra `106GB`- ideally you want *at least* `350GB` for temporary Wabbajack work space.
-It doesn't have to be an NVMe SSD, but a HDD of any kind will make the list painfully unplayable.
+You will need at least `70GB` of disk space on a drive for the installation.
+For the downloads, you will need an extra `20GB`- ideally you want *at least* `180GB` for temporary Wabbajack work space.
+I am unable to test the list on an HDD so I would recommend and SSD for load speeds.

 <br>